 It’s not just us humans who celebrate spring by spending more time out and about.
 This spring, whether you’re on a hike in one of the green spaces in Canada’s Capital or on a walk in your neighbourhood, you might see more animal activity than you did during the winter.

 Be sure to respect the animals and give them space so they can make the most of springtime, too.
-And don’t forget to keep an eye out for spring wildflowers (here’s a list of species in the Greenbelt).
+Oh and don’t forget to keep an eye out for spring wildflowers on your next outing!